Retirement Accounts

 • If you had not yet committed to an RMD schedule or reached your required beginning date, your spouse has a five-year window to withdraw the funds, which would then be subject to income taxes.

-Since non-spousal beneficiaries of inherited IRAs and 401(k)s or other employer sponsored retirement accounts cannot add inherited account balances to their own, there are four options.
+Since non-spousal beneficiaries of inherited IRAs and 401(k)s or other employer sponsored retirement accounts cannot add inherited account balances to their own, they may have four options.

-• The withdrawal will not be subject to the usual 10% early withdrawal penalty that you would have paid if you were less than 50 years old.
+• The withdrawal will not be subject to the usual 10% early withdrawal penalty that you would have paid.

 • The money will be taxed that year based on the nature of the account.
 You will pay income tax for all withdrawals from traditional accounts or on earnings from Roth accounts, but not on the previously taxed contributions.